-When you hire an employee, you should see them a solid fit for your team and the position itself.
-There shouldn’t be a huge level of the doubt from the get-go.
+When you hire an employee, you should see them as a solid fit for your team and the position itself.
+There shouldn’t be a huge level of doubt from the get-go.
 If you are struggling to overcome doubt, odds are you need to reevaluate your hiring methods because you’re unable to source the right candidates.

 Hiring nowadays isn’t about finding the right fit on paper.
 It has to encompass these things as well:

 - Cultural fit – How well will these employees fit with your current team?
 If you have a rambunctious, outgoing team, hiring a timid employee might not work out.
 Similarly, be upfront about the culture of your workplace to avoid misleading candidates.

 - Plans – Get to know your prospective employee’s plans.
 Where do they see themselves in a few years?
 If they have too much experience for the role you’re hiring for, odds are they plan to move on quickly.

 - Experience – Finally, how does this applicants experience complement the team?
 Having a new perspective is a great way to build a well-rounded team.